MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection-macos.md

 ### Known issues

-- Block/Warn UX isn't customizable and might require other look and feel changes
-  - Customer feedback is being collected to drive further design improvements
+- Block/Warn UX isn't customizable and might require other look and feel changes.
+(Customer feedback is being collected to drive further design improvements)
 - There is a known application incompatibility issue with VMWare's "Per-App Tunnel" feature.
-  - This incompatibility might result in an inability to block traffic that goes through the "Per-App Tunnel."
+(This incompatibility might result in an inability to block traffic that goes through the "Per-App Tunnel.")
 - There is a known application incompatibility issue with Blue Coat Proxy.
-  - This incompatibility might result in network layer crashes in unrelated applications when both Blue Coat Proxy and Network Protection are enabled.
+(This incompatibility might result in network layer crashes in unrelated applications when both Blue Coat Proxy and Network Protection are enabled.)

 ### Important notes